MOX-Printed-Robotics/MO3-part-library/README.md

 1) Download this repo as a zip file or use git clone.
 2) Find and use the ready-to-print STL files in the part library.
-3) Print and build get building!
+3) Print and get building!

 ### If you want to generate custom parts from our source .scad files: